PrinceItam/Practice_Robots_Framework/README.md

 tests.robot: This file is the main entry point for the test suite and contains the test cases.
 Resources: This folder contains reusable keywords used in the test cases.
 PageObjects: This folder holds Python classes representing web page elements and defining interaction methods.
-Contributing:

-Feel free to extend this example by adding more test cases, page objects, and keywords to suit your specific application needs.

-Additional Notes:

-This README provides a basic overview.
-Refer to the Robot Framework and SeleniumLibrary documentation for detailed information about writing test cases and advanced features.
-Remember to replace the example test cases and keywords with your own application-specific logic.
-Consider using environment variables or configuration files to manage test data and URLs.